 Here’s where the proximity to Seattle translates to fantastic food, with prices to match.
 You won’t find bargains, but you will find excellent choices.

-Fern Thai has authentic spicy Thai food along with interesting cocktails and mocktails.
-Fern Thai is on Main Street, part of Old Bellevue.
+Fern Thai on Main has authentic spicy Thai food along with interesting cocktails and mocktails.
+Fern Thai on Main is part of Old Bellevue.
 Walk around here to find local boutiques in low-slung historic buildings.

 Fine Dining in Bellevue